Boost productivity & mood on cold, dark winter days with these 10 expert tips

 "Routine is incredibly important for our wellbeing," explains Anna Percy-Davis, an executive careers coach and trainer who specialises in helping people thrive in and out of the workplace.
 Even more so when it’s something to look forward to.
 "Focus on creating a routine that honours you, from making time for breakfast before you leave the house to catching the tube when you’re most likely to get a seat and making sure that you have your favourite podcast or music to listen to on the way to work."

 Sometimes simplicity works best.
 "Make your routine easy to achieve and to sustain so that you can run your days in the office in as positive a way as possible," Anna suggests.
 The last thing we need is for the quest for routine to become a source of stress (because let’s be honest, we’ve had more than our fair share in the past couple of years!).

 When times get stressful, sleep is often one of the first things to suffer.
 The shifting of the seasons can also have an impact – fortunately, there are some simple yet effective ways to help you feel more rested and energised.

 How can you get into a sleep routine?
-Keep to regular sleep hours (sticking to roughly the same sleep and wake up times every day), make sure that your bedroom is dark (we’ve got our sleep masks on standby), quiet and cool and ‘brain dump’ your worries into a notebook before bed so that they don’t keep you up at night can all improve the quality of your shut eye.
+Keeping to regular sleep hours (sticking to roughly the same sleep and wake up times every day), making sure that your bedroom is dark (we’ve got our sleep masks on standby), quiet and cool and ‘brain dumping’ your worries into a notebook before bed so that they don’t keep you up at night can all improve the quality of your shut eye.
 You might also find our guide to best sleeping aids and Yoga Nidra helpful.